 As explained above, your bill is separated into two services: supply and delivery.
 While you cannot control how the electricity is delivered to your home, you can reduce your cost by reducing your consumption of electricity and/or purchasing your electric supply from the seller of your choice.
 For tips on reducing your energy consumption, please visit Energy Efficiency.
 For more information about choosing a competitive supplier, please visit our Energy Choice area.

-The following is an illustrative example of how you can estimate your Billing Adjustment when leaving Basic Service in the middle of a 3 or 6 month Fixed Price Option period (the Billing Adjustment does not apply if you leave Basic Service from the Variable Price Option):
+The following is an illustrative example of how an Industrial Group (G-2 and G-3) customer can estimate your Billing Adjustment when leaving Basic Service in the middle of a 3 month Fixed Price Option period (the Billing Adjustment does not apply if you leave Basic Service from the Variable Price Option):

-Mary uses 500 kWh each month and is thinking about buying her electricity from a competitive supplier.
-She decides to buy from a particular competitive supplier, who then enrolls Mary as one of its customers at the end of the fourth month of a six month Basic Service period.
+ABC Manufacturing, Inc. uses 20,000 kWh each month and is thinking about buying electricity from a competitive supplier.
+They decide to buy from a particular competitive supplier, who then enrolls ABC Manufacturing as one of its customers at the end of the first month of a three month Basic Service period.

-First, Mary can estimate what she was billed for Basic Service under the Fixed Price Option, which is $205.00 as shown below.
+First, ABC Manufacturing can estimate what it was billed for Basic Service under the Fixed Price Option, which is $2,740.00 as shown below.

 |Monthly Usage||Fixed Price||Total|

-Next, Mary can estimate what she would have been billed for Basic Service under the Variable Price Option, which represents National Grid's monthly cost to buy electricity for Mary, which is $215.00 as shown below.
+Next, ABC Manufacturing can estimate what it would have been billed for Basic Service under the Variable Price Option, which represents National Grid's monthly cost to buy electricity for ABC Manufacturing, which is $3,840.00 as shown below.

-The difference between the $205.00 estimate of Basic Service charges under the Fixed Price Option and the $215.00 representing the estimated actual cost of the electricity consumed by Mary is $10.00.
-A Billing Adjustment of $10.00 would appear on Mary's bill for her last month on Basic Service.
+The difference between the $2,740 estimate of Basic Service charges under the Fixed Price Option and the $3,840 representing the estimated actual cost of the electricity consumed by ABC Manufacturing is $1,100.00.
+A Billing Adjustment of $1,100.00 would appear on ABC Manufacturing's bill for the last month it was on Basic Service.
 The actual calculation performed by National Grid's billing system is more complex and will determine the precise amount of the Billing Adjustment.

 Since late 2012, National Grid has been installing equipment and engaging its customers in an area in Worcester that is the focus of National Grid's Smart Energy Solutions Program.
 This program is a pilot to test the acceptance and use of different types of devices to monitor and control the level of electricity used at these customers' locations.
 A key goal of the program is to measure the effect on customers' electricity usage, and ultimately on the cost they pay for that usage, by assessing prices for electricity that differ based on how a customer uses electricity during the day.
 The price of electricity is greatest during certain 'peak' times of the year, and also during certain times of the day.
 Prices that reflect the concept of price as it is affected by the supply of and demand for electricity can provide customers the opportunity to save money by shifting their usage to less expensive hours.
 Such prices could also help lower overall demand for electricity.
 Beginning January 1, 2015, National Grid is billing customers in the program under the Basic Service pricing structure called "Smart Pricing."
 Smart Pricing has two pricing options.
 The first option, under which most customers will fall, is called Smart Rewards Pricing.
 This option charges different Basic Service rates during "Peak" hours (weekdays from 8am to 8pm), "Off-Peak" hours (weekdays from 8pm to 8am, plus weekends and holidays), and "Peak Event" hours (typically when demand for electricity is very high during a weekday).
 This pricing structure is usually referred to as "time-of-use:" pricing.
 The second option, named Conservation Day Rebates, charges customers in the program the same Standard Basic Service rates that non-program customers are charged, but provides them rebates if they reduce their usage during a Peak Event, compared to their normal level of usage based on their unique usage history.
 To see the schedule of Smart Pricing, please click on the link below.